 - Call 999/112 for an ambulance and mention that you suspect the casualty is having a heart attack

 - Sit the casualty down on the floor.
-Ideally in a upright position leaning against a wall.
+Ideally in an upright position leaning against a wall.

 - Keep the casualty warm and comfortable

-- Keep reassuring them and tell them to remain calm
+- Keep reassuring them and ask them to remain calm

 - Be prepared to resuscitate if the casualty becomes unresponsive and stops breathing